globus-gladier/gladier/docs/gladier/setup.rst

    :scale: 25 %
    :alt: Globus Automation Services

-The first step involves a Globus Transfer action, and the second a FuncX Compute action.
+The first step involves a Globus Transfer action, and the second a Globus Compute action.
 In order for your computer to be accessible by Globus, it needs to be running a Globus collection.
 See the Globus Connect Personal section below.
-For the second part, you  need to set up a FuncX endpoint to tell FuncX where it should execute functions.
-See the funcX Endpoint section below for details.
+For the second part, you  need to set up a Compute Endpoint to tell Globus where it should execute functions.
+See the Comptue Endpoint section below for details.

 Globus Connect Personal